-The following criteria are established for the determination of graduation honors for students in the M.A. in Theology, M.A.B.C., and M.Div. programs: cum laude (with honors)minimum cumulative GPA of 3.60magna cum laude (with high honors)minimum cumulative GPA of 3.75summa cum laude (with highest honors)minimum cumulative GPA of 3.90
+The following criteria are established for the determination of graduation honors forstudents in the M.A. in Theology, M.A.B.C., and M.Div. programs:cum laude (with honors)magna cum laude (with high honors)summa cum laude (with high est honors)minimum cumulative GPA of 3.75summa cum laude (with highest honors)